Just a few of the sights, Mile by Mile

 From the bluff, Ho'okipa is a great spot to stop and watch some of the best surfing in Maui.
 In the winter, the waves can get pretty massive here.
 Maui is Mecca to windsurfers and Kiteboarders due to consistent wind.
 DO NOT SURF HERE unless you are very experienced and are able to go with a local.

 The hike to see Twin Falls is unique and beautiful.
 These picturesque waterfalls offer a large area to swim at.
-Consider sticking to the closest falls along the path (lower falls) in order to save time on your trip.
+Consider sticking to the closest falls along the path (lower falls) in order to save time on your trip and be really careful of flash floods!
 You'll always see cars parked here due to it being the first waterfalls along the Road to Hana with easy access.
 There's a farm stand selling delicious smoothies and goodies at the entrance.

 This is a nice hike with a picnic area.
 It has 2 loops.
 One takes about 10 minutes and the other takes about half an hour.
 Waikamoi Trail can sometimes be muddy, but it's a pretty hike through the trees.

 It's worth paying to enjoy walking the grounds, which are immaculately kept up and offer all kinds of photo opportunities.
 Here you can see an 100 year-old mango tree, bamboo, ocean views and Puohokamoa Falls.

 This wayside park on the way to Hana boasts a lookout point with a beautiful view of Maui's North coast.
 Apart from the view, the park offers bathrooms, a picnic area, and various trails meandering through the forest.

 There are a few turnouts where you can get a good photo of the bay, but not many.
 You can also drive down to the bay, but we don't suggest it.
 You should have 4x4 and be prepared for muddy conditions.
 This is not a spot you want to get stuck at.
 The rocky beach is pretty but not good for swimming or sunbathing.